panoptesDev/panoptis-program-library/name-service/js/README.md

 Full documentation is available at https://spl.solana.com/name-service

-JavaScript binding allow to interact with a spl program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, twitter handles, arweave ids, metadata, etc..
+JavaScript binding allow to interact with a spl program for issuing and managing ownership of: domain names, Safecoin Pubkeys, URLs, twitter handles, arweave ids, metadata, etc..

 This package provides an interface that third parties can